rustfoundation/safety-critical-rust-consortium-rfcs/README.md

 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the Rust repo.
+Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the relevant Consortium repo.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a Rust developer has been assigned the task of implementing the feature.
-While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.
+Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a developer or writer has been assigned the task of implementing the feature.
+While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project developers or writers will take on responsibility for implementing their accepted feature.

 Modifications to "active" RFCs can be done in follow-up pull requests.
-We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release.
+We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release of an impacted Consortium artifact.

 In general, once accepted, RFCs should not be substantially changed.
 Only very minor changes should be submitted as amendments.
 More substantial changes should be new RFCs, with a note added to the original RFC.
-Exactly what counts as a "very minor change" is up to the sub-team to decide; check [Sub-team specific guidelines] for more details.
+Exactly what counts as a "very minor change" is up to the subcommittee to decide; check [Subcommittee specific guidelines] for more details.

 ## Reviewing RFCs
 [Reviewing RFCs]: #reviewing-rfcs

-While the RFC pull request is up, the sub-team may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a sub-team meeting.
+While the RFC pull request is up, the subcommittee may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a subcommittee meeting.
 In either case a summary from the meeting will be posted back to the RFC pull request.

-A sub-team makes final decisions about RFCs after the benefits and drawbacks are well understood.
-These decisions can be made at any time, but the sub-team will regularly issue decisions.
+A subcommittee makes final decisions about RFCs after the benefits and drawbacks are well understood.
+These decisions can be made at any time, but the subcommittee will regularly issue decisions.
 When a decision is made, the RFC pull request will either be merged or closed.
-In either case, if the reasoning is not clear from the discussion in thread, the sub-team will add a comment describing the rationale for the decision.
+In either case, if the reasoning is not clear from the discussion in thread, the subcommittee will add a comment describing the rationale for the decision.